-Spirit of Tivaevae (Te Vaerua o te Tivaevae) is a documentary where cultural tradition and modern living collide.
+Spirit of Tivaevae (Te Vaerua o te Tivaevae) is a documentary project where cultural tradition and modern living collide.

 What does it mean to be a modern Cook Islands woman?
-In an increasingly digital world, how will the traditions of tivaevae change who we become?
+In an increasingly digital world how can the traditions of tivaevae change who we become?

 “It will be a great loss to our culture if we don’t wake up now and try to save this unique and priceless gift of wisdom from our grandmothers, our mothers, and the Almighty.
 ‘Take heed of the wisdom of the “old” for thine is the joy and pride of belonging and owning an identity of being a true Cook Islands Woman’.”

 This project and website began in 2013 with the goal of making a feature length documentary film.